 The home where Tim Allen accidentally kills Santa Claus (and tees up the central plot of this yuletide classic) is located in Oakville, but a Denny's in Scarborough, John Ross Robertson and Blythwood public schools, and Hillcrest Park also make cameos.
 The movie's reindeer were provided by the Toronto Zoo.

-Crews for this film were spotted early this year around Leslieville and the Windsor Arms Hotel.
+It now has a sequel but many might remember that crews for this film were spotted around Leslieville and the Windsor Arms Hotel when it was being filmed here.
 The Kurt Russell-starred festive flick is a Netflix original, and stars a more fun-loving Santa.

 Netflix.
 Written by Chris Bateman.